 They put their lives at risk every day to help protect Tanzania’s amazing wildlife resources.

 Ally Namangaya is a Director of the PAMS Foundation on a part-time basis.
 He has a PhD with Dortmund University (Germany) and a Masters Degree in Regional Development Planning and Management.
 He is a lecturer at Ardhi University, School of Urban and Regional Planning and specializes in rural development, participatory natural resource management, remote sensing and geographical information systems.

-Wayne Lotter is a founding member and chairman of the PAMS Foundation.
-He has a Masters Degree in Nature Conservation and he has 23 years of professional experience in wildlife management, conservation and environmental management, and community liaison and has worked in government, corporate and NGO sectors.
-Wayne has excellent project management experience, which includes his previous employment as the International Team Leader for the Selous-Niassa Wildlife Protection Corridor Project (KfW) in southern Tanzania.
+Wayne had a Masters Degree in Nature Conservation and 23 years of professional experience in wildlife management, conservation and environmental management, and community liaison and worked in government, corporate and NGO sectors.
+Wayne’s excellent project management experience included his previous employment as the International Team Leader for the Selous-Niassa Wildlife Protection Corridor Project (KfW) in southern Tanzania.

 Ruvuma Elephant Project Coordinator

 Max Jenes holds a degree in Wildlife Management from Sokoine University of Agriculture.
 He currently is the Project Coordinator for the Ruvuma Elephant Project in southern Tanzania which lies between Selous Game Reserve in Tanzania and Niassa National Reserve in Mozambique.
 This borderland area has traditionally been notorious for ivory poaching and illegal logging.

 Shaziri Adamu is the Assistant Project Coordinator for the Ruvuma Elephant Project in southern Tanzania.
 Shaziri grew up in the Ruvuma thus his passion to protect both its wildlife and landscape.
 He was PAMS very first employee on this project and has been an indispensable member of our team.
 His passion, courage, dedication and community care shines through in his daily work.